FEATURES

 COMMUNITY CALENDAR

-SCHOOL
+SCHOOL NEWS

 There’s a moment, just before the ferry reaches the dock at Islesboro, when the world seems to exhale.
 The mainland fades behind you, and ahead lies an island that moves to a rhythm all its own.
 Islesboro isn’t just a place, it’s a presence.
 Quiet, self-contained, and deeply human in its scale.